3.0

 Cons:

-1. Prices are very high, even compared to other premium providers such as Healthy Life.
+1. Some service prices are high compared to other premium providers, such as Healthy Life.

 2. Customer service has received mixed reviews, especially in the last year, and is often unavailable or unable to help.